open-synergy/ssi-py3o/ssi_py3o/README.rst

 To install this module, you need to:

-1. Clone the branch 14.0 of the repository https://github.com/open-synergy/ssi-mixin
+1. Clone the branch 14.0 of the repository https://github.com/open-synergy/ssi-py3o
 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list (Must be on developer mode)
 4. Go to menu *Apps -> Apps -> Main Apps*
-5. Search For *Py3o Mixin*
+5. Search For *Py3o Extra*
 6. Install the module

 Bug Tracker
 ===========

 Bugs are tracked on `GitHub Issues
-<https://github.com/open-synergy/py3o-mixin/issues>`_.
+<https://github.com/open-synergy/ssi-py3o/issues>`_.
 In case of trouble, please
 check there if your issue has already been reported.
 If you spotted it first, help us smash it by providing detailed and welcomed feedback.